2020 AGM Changes

 Awarding marks between 5 and 20. the judge will be asked to hold back those that are going to score 16 or above for further scrutiny.
 Those scoring between 1 and 15 will be scored when presented.

-All five rounds will count towards the final score.
+The total score for each member is calculated by adding together the eight highest scores in print & PDI rounds.
 In the event of a tie a “count back” system will be used and the member with the most 20 scores will be declared overall winner, this method will continue through 19, 18 etc. until a winner is declared.